MooersLab/writingLogTemplate/README.md

 - Guidelines for benchmarks
 - Guidelines for using the Writing Progress Notebook
 - Guidelines for using a personal knowledge base
+- Guideline for writing a cover letter.
+- Guideline for responding to reviewers.

 ## Usage on Overleaf